pietrorea/pietrorea.com/src/content/2020-12-13-debugging-how-you-think-about-code-signing.md

 As an iOS developer, I’d obviously heard of the sandbox before but I thought the sandbox was just about restricting access to the system-wide file system.
 This is actually not the case at all.
 The App Sandbox applies to [a lot more](https://developer.apple.com/library/archive/documentation/Security/Conceptual/AppSandboxDesignGuide/AboutAppSandbox/AboutAppSandbox.html): hardware, user files, user data (e.g. calendars, contacts, e-mail) and to all system integrations that could pose a security risk (the ability to send push notifications, integrate with the Health app, etc).

 So how does the App Sandbox relate to code signing and provisioning?
-A sandboxed app that wants to do something restricted must ask for permission from the OS and (sometimes) the user. **This permission-based system only makes sense if Apple can unambiguously and securely distinguish between apps**, which is what code signing and provisioning are meant to do.
+A sandboxed app that wants to do something restricted must ask for permission from the OS and (sometimes) the user. **This permission-based system only makes sense if Apple can unambiguously and securely identify apps**, which is what code signing and provisioning are meant to do.

 ## Tip #2: Work backwards